steadforce/k8s-escape-room/.docs/local.md

 ## Play
 As soon as the cluster and its resources are ready you can start playing.

-To access the escape room UI in your browser please use [http://localhost/game/](http://localhost/game/).
+To access the escape room UI in your browser please use [http://localhost/](http://localhost/).
-(Right now the last slash is important).

 Broken parts in the study are marked with a red circle.
 Hovering there with your cursor gives you a hint for what you might be looking for.